two students walking outside a building on campus

 Provides international students the opportunity to gain experience in a USA-based health care system.
 Emphasis is on an immersion experience to better understand the nursing role within the US health care system.
 Practicum is a precepted experiences.
 Prerequisites: 1) Acceptance into the undergraduate nursing program, 2) International student must have a student visa, 3) completion of two required Curricular Practical Training (CPT) forms through the Washburn Office of International Programs, 4) receipt of the CPT authorization on the I-20 document, and 5) approval of the chairperson of the School of Nursing International Studies Committee.

-NU 386 Nursing of Older Adults (6)
+NU 386 Medical/Surgical Nursing II/Practicum (6)

-NU 451 Leadership, Mgmt, Hlth Policy (2)
+NU 451 Leadership, Mgmt, Hlth Policy (2-3)

 Focuses on leadership skills that emphasize ethical and critical decision-making, initiating and maintaining effective working relationships, communication and collaboration within interprofessional healthcare teams, care coordination, delegation, and developing conflict resolution strategies.
 Students obtain a basic understanding of complex systems and the impact of power, politics, policy, and regulatory guidelines on these systems.
 Prerequisite: Admission to RN to BSN Program.

-NU 456 Adult Medical-Surgical (7)
+NU 456 Medical/Surgical Nursing III/Practicum (7)

-NU 463 Quality and Safety in Healthcare (2)
+NU 463 Quality and Safety in Healthcare (2-3)

 System leadership, quality improvement, and safety concepts are presented to promote high quality nursing practice in healthcare settings.
 Emphasis is placed on the application of evidence-based knowledge from the contemporary sciences and communication with interprofessional healthcare team members.
 Prerequisite: Admission to RN to BSN Program.

-NU 465 Clinical Prevention and Population Health (3)
+NU 465 Population Health with Practicum (3)

 The focus of this course emphasizes population health management principles to guide learners in the identification of the social, cultural, environmental, and legislative issues within complex community systems.
 Learners examine clinical prevention and health promotion strategies for effectiveness, efficiency, and equity to identify resources that contribute to the population’s overall health status.
 Prerequisite: Admission to RN to BSN Program.

-NU 468 Pediatric Medical-Surgical Nursing (3)
+NU 468 Pediatric Medical-Surgical Nursing with Practicum (3)

 NU 494 Capstone/Seminar (5)

-NU 495 Leadership Capstone Seminar/Practicum (3)
+NU 495 Leadership Capstone (3)

 The focus of this course is the integration of knowledge, skills, and attitudes central to functioning as a nursing leader.
 Experiences allow learners to practice cultural competence in providing safe, quality care of patients of diverse race and ethnicity.
 Prerequisite: Admission to RN to BSN Program.